Sara Malloryis a suicide attempt survivor.

-Sara Mallory is a 42 year old mother of four.
+Sara Mallory is a mother of four.
 She drove over three hours from Redding, CA to meet me at Sweet Inspiration Bakery in San Francisco, where she told me her incredible story.
 The culmination of personal events and her grief over the death of her mother led to five suicide attempts over the course of six months.
+She was 42 years old when I interviewed her on April 16, 2013.

 Nobody knows what to do with you after you survive.
 Nobody knows how to explain things to my family.
 No, it wasn’t an act of attention getting.
 Do some people do that?
 Sure.
 I didn’t want to be here.
 I didn’t want to wake up.